 Issue or Driver What are we doing?
 What is the benefit?
 How much will it cost?
 When are we doing it Growth Level of Service Renew Capacity Health and safety Southbrook Resource Recovery Park reuse and recycling area expansion and Education Centre.
 Improves LOS and waste minimisation/diversion.
 Reduces health and safety risks.
 Community engagement improved through education centre activities.
-6.6m 2024-2029 ~ ~ Wellbeing linkages 😽 😩 🚳 😒 Assumptions Recently identified potential increases to the scaCustomer usage will increase in relation to popula le of works are likely t ation growth. o result in an increase to the total c osts for this p project.
+6.6m 2024-2029 ~ ✓ Wellbeing linkages 😙 😩 🍘 🕞 Assumptions Recently identified potential increases to the scale of works are likely to result in an increase to the total costs for this project.
+Customer usage will increase in relation to population growth.
 Alternative option/s Provide satellite recycling stations for rural custo there would be additional ongoing maintenance a incur additional transport costs.
 Equity issues rel what, would also need to be considered.
-Not providing an education centre as part of the communities is constrained by not having an education mers.
-This increases t and compliance costs ating to different level upgrade.
-Council's de cation facility at the S the risk of illegal dump and bringing recycling Is of service for urban livery of waste facility SRRP. ing and conta g to the SRRP and rural rate site tours for amination at th for consolidat payers, and v schools and nese sites; tion would vho pays for
+Not providing an education centre as part of the communities is constrained by not having an education and compliance costs lating to different leve upgrade.
+Council's de and bringing recyclin Is of service for urban livery of waste facilit ng to the SRRF n and rural rat o for consolida epayers, and v tion would